fornellas/resonance/README.md

 ./build.sh
 ```

 Typically you'll want to stick to `./build.sh rrb`, as it enables you to edit files as preferred, and the build will automatically be triggered on any file changes (Linux only).
 The full build can be manually done with `./build.sh ci`.
-A development shell is avilable with `./build.sh shell`.
+A development shell is available with `./build.sh shell`.

 ### Native build